-The Sequence Generator Transformation in Informatica has two output ports only NEXTVAL and CURRVAL and it will not allow the users to create new ports or alter, delete existing ports.
+The Sequence Generator Transformation in Informatica has two output ports, only NEXTVAL and CURRVAL, and it will not allow the users to create new ports or alter or delete existing ports.

 Configure Sequence Generator Transformation in Informatica

-Before we start configuring the sequence generator transformation in Informatica, First connect to the repository service.
+Before we start configuring the sequence generator transformation, First connect to the repository service.
 In order to connect with the Repository service, we have to provide the Admin Console credentials.
 So, Please provide the appropriate Username and Password and click on Connect button.

 Step 1: Creating Source Definition for Sequence Generator Transformation in Informatica

-Once you connected successfully, Please navigate to Source Analyzer and define your Sources.
+Once you have connected successfully, Please navigate to Source Analyzer and define your Sources.
 In this Informatica Sequence Generator Transformation example, we are using the [Employ] table from the SQL Server database as our source definitions.
-Please refer to Database Source to understand the steps involved in creating a source definition
+Please refer to Database Source to understand the steps involved in creating a source definition.

 Step 2: Create Target Definition

 Please navigate to Target Designer and define the Target.
 In this Informatica Sequence Generator Transformation example, we are using the already created SQL table (Sequence Generator) as our target definition.
 Please refer Create Target table using Source Definition to understand the steps involved in creating a target definition

 Creating Mapping for Sequence Generator Transformation in Informatica

 In order to create a new mapping, Please navigate to the Mappings menu in Menu Bar and select the Create.. option.
 This will open the Mapping Name window.
-Here, you have to write a unique name for this mapping (m_Sequence_Generator) and click OK button.
+Here, you have to write a unique name for this mapping (m_Sequence_Generator) and click the OK button.

 TIP: Please refer Mapping article to understand the steps involved in creating Mapping.

-Next, Drag and drop the [Employ] source definition from Sources folder to the mapping designer.
+Next, Drag and drop the [Employ] source definition from the Sources folder to the mapping designer.
 Once you drag the source, the PowerCenter designer will automatically create the default transformation called source qualifier.

 Creating a Sequence Generator Transformation in Informatica